selivan/selivan.github.io/_posts/2017-05-11-mikrotik-openvpn-bad-lzo-header-69.md

 I had to configure Linux OpenVPN(ver.
 2.3) server and Mikrotik client.
 Seems easy.
 Connection was establishing normally, client got authentificated, and then error `Bad LZO decompression header byte: 69` arised.
 Packets were not transmitted over the connection and finally it was killed on `ping-restart` timeout.

-I tried not mentioning `comp-lzo` at all, setting it to `no`, to `auto` and pushing it to client: `push "comp-lzo no"`.
+I tried not mentioning `comp-lzo` at all, setting it to `no`, to `auto` and pushing it to the client: `push "comp-lzo no"`.
 But the error was still there.

 Finally I figured out, that there is one more LZO-related option, `comp-noadapt`, and it does the trick.
 I got stable working connection.